miking-lang/miking/README.md

 ```
 creates a function `foo` that takes two arguments.

+A lambda can also be defined without a variable, e.g., `lam. e`, where
+`e` is some expression representing the body of the function.
+Such
+notation is useful if the actual variable is not used inside `e`.
+Note
+that `lam. e` is syntactic sugar for a normal lambda `lam #var"". e`,
+where the identifier of the variable name is the empty identifier.

 ### Sequencing

 Sometimes an expression has a side effect and you are not interested